jdi-testing/jdi-qasp-ml/README.md

 To get predictions for an arbitrary web page you may use (or make a copy and use the copy) **DatasetBuilder-Presentation-POC.ipynb**.
 Just edit variables URL and DATASET_NAME.
 Then run all cells.
 If directory **dataset/annotations** does not contain annotation file for the screenshot, only predictions (blue labels) will be shown on the image below.
-Otherwise true labels (in red)will be shown in addition.
+Otherwise true labels (in red) will be shown as well.